hojiakbar9/store-api/README.md

 # 🛍️ Store API

-A full-featured RESTful backend for an online store, built with Spring Boot.
+A full-featured REST-ful backend for an online store, built with Spring Boot.
 This project includes user authentication (JWT), product management, shopping cart functionality, order processing, and Stripe integration for secure payments.

 ---